Thousands Strike In Greece Over Labour Reform - UrduPoint

 "Slavery is not progress," said another.

 The Greek economy has reopened after a second six-month pandemic lockdown.
-State data last week showed output grew by 4.4 percent in the first quarter of the year, compared to the equivalent period in 2020.
+State data last week showed output grew by 4.4 percent in the first three months of the year, compared to the previous quarter.

 Labour Minister Costis Hatzidakis has said the new rules allow staff to personally negotiate with management the option of working more hours during part of the year, and subsequently take more time off.